Tackling the data skills shortage crisis

 Transforming how entire organisations approach data

 Here at AVADO, we recognise the growing market need.
-We believe that businesses need to adopt a two-pronged approach: developing business-savvy data scientists, and upskilling the whole organisation’s data capabilities.
-Which is why we’ve launched a new Data Academy, which aims to transform the way entire organizations approach data.
+We believe that businesses need to adopt a two-pronged approach: developing business-savvy data scientists and upskilling the whole organisation’s data capabilities.
+Which is why we’ve launched a new Data Academy in partnership with Tableau, which aims to transform the way entire organizations approach data.

 Our multi-faceted offering can help upskill employees at all levels of the organisation to be more data-confident, and trains data employees to become more commercially-minded, helping them to crack real business problems and demonstrate impact.
-Many of our academy programs can even be accessed for free, leveraging the apprenticeship levy.
+Some of our academy programmes can even be accessed for free, leveraging the Apprenticeship Levy.

 Blenheim Chalcot, the UK’s leading digital venture builder, is an early customer.
 “We have started seeing real value being added from relatively simple applications of data science in our businesses,” says BC Founder Charles Mindenhall, “and now, we’re setting the scene for more advanced approaches.”